William Singer: Aldermanic career

 From 1969 to 1971, Singer represented the 44th ward on the North Side.

 In 1969, Singer was urged by an independent neighborhood political group to run as an independent candidate for the Chicago City Council.
 Only 29-years old and a political newcomer, Singer's victory upset the city's Democratic political machine, which was headed by Mayor Richard J. Daley.
-His victory was by a razor-thin 427 votes in a runoff election against an opponent backed by the by the Democratic Party organization.
+His victory was by a razor-thin 427 votes in a runoff election against an opponent backed by the Democratic Party organization.
 Reform-minded, and regarded to be a lakefront liberal, Singer was more liberal than Daley.
 After his election, Singer was regarded as a leader in the lakefront liberal movement.
 His election was seen as ushering in an era of prominence for the lakefront liberal voting bloc.

 On the Chicago City Council Singer was viewed as a standard bearer of its independents.
 Singer was a significant member of the Chicago City Council's small but lively minority opposition bloc that opposed the political machine on various matters.
 Singer managed both to challenge the mayor, but also to maintain cordial relations with some of the mayors top allies, such as Thomas E. Keane.

 In 1972, he partnered with Jesse Jackson to lead a coalition of individuals who successfully fought to sit as delegates at the 1972 Democratic National Convention instead of a Daley-led group.
 They succeeded in booting Daley and his allies from serving as delegates to the convention.
 This was considered the biggest political blow that Daley faced during his career in politics.

 Redistricted, Singer served as alderman of the city's 43rd ward from 1971 to 1975.
 His election to this ward in 1971 saw him win 67% of the vote against five challengers.
 In hopes of unseating Singer, the organization had run a youthful candidate.
-They unsuccessfully did the same in the redrawn 44th ward, in hopes of regaining that seat.
+They also unsuccessfully did the same thing in the redrawn 44th ward, in hopes of regaining that seat.
 However, instead, Dick Simpson won that seat.